Ngineer101/minimalizt/src/content/blog/what-I-learnt-leading-cross-functional-team.md

 ### Handling strong opinions

 Over the years, I've worked with some very opinionated people.
-Here's the heuristic I use to decide whether to say yes or no.
+Here's the heuristic I use to decide whether to say yes or no to a project or feature proposal.

 When we're debating multiple solutions or approaches, I ask: